 Methadone, when used properly, may have a positive effect on those who experience chronic pain or who have an opioid use disorder.
 Some studies show a positive outcome for those that use methadone as a replacement drug for heroin addiction.

-The problem is two-fold: people misuse it because it can make them feel good, or they use it right and become dependant.
+The problem is two-fold: people misuse it because it can make them feel good, or they use it right and become dependent.
 Unfortunately, the chances of abuse are very high with this drug, which means people may experience long-term side effects from methadone use.

 Those who develop a methadone addiction or are sensitive to methadone side effects may need treatment in a program at San Antonio Recovery Center.
 At San Antonio Recovery Center, we offer a wide variety of treatments, including plans for those with an addiction to opioids.
+We do our best to keep our program affordable, and we work with many insurance companies.

 As a client at San Antonio Recovery Center, you have access to: